Nirmal39/Nirmal39/README.md

 ## Developer

 Hey there, I am a web and app developer based in India.
 People often tell me my name sounds godly, but I like to think it's my coding skills that are really godly!
-Right now, I'm working on a project called E-commerce.
+Right now, I'm working on Mphasis.
 But let's be real - my real superpower is making sure that every website and app I create has the perfect shade of blue in the color scheme.
-I'm always up for a coding challenge, so hit me up if you need a partner or want to collaborate on an open source project.
+"I'm always up for a coding quest, so hit me up if you need a partner or want to collaborate on an open source project.
 Just make sure to bring coffee, because let's be real, coding without caffeine is like trying to drive a car with no gas!

 - 🌍  I'm based in India
 - ✉️  You can contact me at [nirmalg058gmail.com](mailto:nirmalg058@gmail.com)